Mathematics with Music BSc (Hons) – 2023 entry

 Why choose this course

-Our innovative BSc Mathematics with Music course – consisting of one-quarter music and three-quarters mathematics – enables you to study both subjects at degree level.
+This innovative BSc enables you to study both subjects at degree level.

-Taught by renowned academics across both subject areas, the course allows you to take core modules offered on our other mathematics programmes while pursuing your passion for composing or performing.
+Taught by academics who are renowned in these subject areas, the course allows you to take essential modules offered on our other mathematics programmes – including pure and applied mathematics as well as mathematical statistics – while also pursuing your passion for composing or performing.

 What you will study